pingcap/docs/faq/sql-faq.md

 See [System Variables](/system-variables.md).

-## The order of records for a SELECT statement without ORDER BY clause is not as same as MySQL
+## The order of records for a SELECT statement without ORDER BY clause is not as same as MySQL.

 It's not a bug.
 The default order of records depends on various situation without any guarantee of consistency.